nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 :py:class:`MasterQueueHandler`
 ==============================
 A class that is used on the master to hold information about queues, each queue has one.
 It contains two lists, :py:attr:`items` and :py:attr:`waiters`.
-When an item is put on the queue it's added to the items list, when get is called the requester is added to the waiters list. :py:class:`MasterQueueHandler` has a distribute method that check these lists and if both items and waiters are available it sends the first available item to the first waiter.
+When an item is put on the queue it's added to the items list, when :py:meth:`get` is called the requester is added to the waiters list. :py:class:`MasterQueueHandler` has a distribute method that check these lists and if both items and waiters are available it sends the first available item to the first waiter.

 Getting items
 =============
-The worker (or master) sends a get request allong with the queue ID and calls get on the local queue.
+The worker (or master) sends a get request allong with the queue ID and calls :py:meth:`get` on the local queue.
 The dispatcher receives request, adds the worker to the waiter list and calls :py:meth:`distribute`.

 Putting items
 =============